wingolab/wingolab.github.io/projects.md

 ---

-The goal of our lab is to find and fight the causes of Alzheimer's disease and illuminate the genetic underpinnings of psychological well-being.
+The goal of our lab is to find and fight the causes of Alzheimer's disease and illuminate the genetic underpinnings of psychological well-being and psychological resilience.

 ### Understanding the molecular mechanisms behind how psychological well-being and depression modify AD risk
 Psychological well-being (PWB) and depression are important factors that modify